Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

-The map $\ell^{\omega}$ {\it measures the degree of non--regularity} of $\omega$, in the sense of $\ell^{\omega}=0$ if and only if $\omega$ is regular.
-For regular qpc's we obtain $D^\omega=\widehat{D}^{\omega}$, which is the situation for qpc's arising from {\it classical} principal connections (\cite{micho1}).
+for every $\varphi$ $\in$ $\Hor^k P$.
+According to \cite{micho3}, only for regular qpc's can we guaranty that $D^\omega=\widehat{D}^{\omega}$, which is the situation for qpc's arising from {\it classical} principal connections (\cite{micho1}).
 In other words, $D^\omega$ and $\widehat{D}^\omega$ are two different horizontal operators that generalize the covariant derivative of a principal connection in differential geometry.
-In the next section, we will work with both operators.
+For more details, see reference \cite{micho3}.